-The voluntary contributor model is a more public form of fundraising, similar to the model used by not-for-profit public radio and television broadcasting in the United States.
-In scholarly publishing, this assumes a community of users43 who give support to the journal through voluntary donations.
-Examples of Open Access journals that solicit donations online include the Journal of Buddhist Ethics,44 Other Voices: the (e)journal of Cultural Criticism,45 and Esoterica: the Journal of Esoteric Studies.46 As these journals demonstrate, soliciting such donations need not be disruptive or disproportionately time-consuming.
-Appeals for donations will likely prove more successful if the journal makes it as easy as possible for readers to contribute.47
+donations online include the Journal of Buddhist Ethics, Other Voices: the (e)journal of Cultural Criticism, and Esoterica: the Journal of Esoteric Studies.
+As these journals demonstrate, soliciting such donations need not be disruptive or disproportionately time-consuming.
+Appeals for donations will likely prove more successful if the journal makes it as easy as possible for readers to contribute.